AuraDevelopmentTeam/BungeeChat2/.github/CONTRIBUTING.md

 ## Cloning and Setting up

+### Prerequisites

+All my projects currently use Java 8 (as that's what the MC community stuck to).
+So make sure you have a Java 8 JDK installed!
+If the `java` command is not stemming from that Java 8 JDK installation, you can set the environment variable `JAVA_HOME` to the path of the JDK installation.
+Gradle will properly pick it up and you will not run into issues.

+**If you are running into weird issues while building first verify this!**

 ### Cloning

 Since this repository has a submodule you'll need to add the `--recursive` flag.
 So clone it like this: